 I guess what I’m trying to get at here is what’s your individual style as a couple – where do you like to eat, what films do you love, what’s your perfect date, how have you decorated your home?
 All of this will have an impact on what kind of venue you will be drawn to so take some time to really talk about your style and consider the right season and venue.

 If you’re still really stuck, then check out some of the real weddings at our venues, you might find yourself drawn to a specific style.
-You can also find more things to consider here on our Planning Tips page by our resident wedding planning expert Katrina Otter Weddings.
+You can also find more things to consider here on our Planning Tips page by our resident wedding planning experts Katrina Otter Weddings and The Wedding Day Coordinators.

 Know your guest list